AcTePuKc/TTS-WebUI-PySide6/gui_pyside6/README.md

 - **Auto play after synthesis** – automatically play generated audio.
 - **Output directory** – folder where synthesized files are saved.
 Defaults to `outputs/`.
 - **Uninstall Backends** – remove optional TTS backends you previously installed.

+Custom translation files can be placed in `~/.hybrid_tts/translations` to augment the UI language list.

 Your settings are stored in `~/.hybrid_tts/preferences.json`.